ntd284/Stock_Market_Data_Pipeline_GCP/README.md

 ### Prerequisites and Modules

-Before setting up and running this `ETL pipeline`, please ensure you have the following prerequisites in place:
+Before setup and running this `ETL pipeline`, please ensure you have the following prerequisites in place:

-1. **Apache Airflow Installation (version 2.8.1):** Make sure you have `Apache Airflow` correctly installed on your virtual machine.
+1. **Apache Airflow Installation(version 2.8.1):** Make sure you have `Apache Airflow` correctly installed on your virtual machine.

-2. **Docker(version 24.0.2) and Docker compose (version 2.19.1):** Make sure you have `Docker` and `Docker compose` correctly installed on your virtual machine.
+2. **Docker(version 24.0.2) and Docker compose(version 2.19.1):** Make sure you have `Docker` and `Docker compose` correctly installed on your virtual machine.

 3. **Email:** Configure your email settings to receive error notifications in case of any pipeline failures.